Radiation Detection & Nuclear Sciences

 Our group's core capabilities, represented above, include basic science (nuclear and high-energy physics), radiation transport modeling and simulation, active interrogation and imaging, materials development for radiation detection, and ultra-low-background radiation detection.
 Our unique facilities include a shallow underground laboratory, cleanrooms, and the Radiation Detection Systems Integration Laboratory.

 A particular strength of the RDNS group is our access to the entire suite of capabilities and resources of PNNL, including the Radiological Processing Laboratory, Applied Process Engineering Laboratory, and the Environmental and Molecular Sciences Laboratory (EMSL).
-RDNS boasts a hand-in-glove working relationship with the other technical groups in the Chemical, Biological and Physical Sciences Division, especially Detector Systems and Radiological Analysis—our nearest neighbors in the Physical Sciences Facility.
+RDNS boasts a hand-in-glove working relationship with the other technical groups in the Signatures Science and Technology Division, especially Detector Systems and Radiological Analysis—our nearest neighbors in the Physical Sciences Facility.
 Our location near the U.S. Department of Energy's Hanford Site permits convenient field work related to environmental characterization and nonproliferation detection research.

 - Interdiction Technology and Integration Laboratory (ITIL) (PSF 3440)